How to Restore Your Leaky Commercial Roof

 It's commonly assumed that complete replacement is the best option for fixing an aging or leaky roof.
 In some cases it is, but restoration is often a more desirable alternative.
 If a roof has failed or fallen into total disrepair—for example if it is structurally unsound or if there is widespread damage or deterioration—then replacement is the only option.
 However, if the roof is only suffering from some damage, wear, or other issues of exposure, restoration can be a better alternative for a variety of reasons.

 Cost.
-Roof replacement projects on industrial buildings are labor- and resource-intensive processes, and they can run into the tens to hundreds of thousands of dollars.
+Roof replacement projects on industrial buildings are labor- and resource-intensive processes, and they can run into the tens to hundreds of thousands of dollars on even modest sized buildings.
 Building owners and managers must take into account the cost of materials, as well as labor, disposal, business interruptions, and other considerations.
 Premature replacement rather than maintenance, shortens the roof’s service life and makes the original investment a costlier one.
 The pattern of doing this starts a cycle of far greater costs with waste of money and resource.

 Roof restoration, on the other hand, generally comes in at 1/3 or less of the cost of total replacement.
 This is because it is far less resource-intensive.
 Restoration requires fewer materials, man hours, and involves maintenance rather than replacement, and is far less disruptive to regular business operations.
 Moreover, it can save money down the road by strengthening a roof against future damage.